Graphic Novel ‘My Favorite Thing Is Monsters’ Sells To Sony

-EXCLUSIVE: Sony won an auction for screen rights to My Favorite Thing Is Monsters, a graphic novel by Emil Ferris that scared up a three party bidding battle today.
+EXCLUSIVE: Sony won an auction for screen rights to My Favorite Thing Is Monsters, a graphic novel by Emil Ferris that scared up a four studio bidding battle today.
 Amasia Entertainment’s Bradley Gallo and Michael Helfant will produce.
+Palak Patel is overseeing for Columbia Pictures.
+The graphic novel is already getting critical raves for its originality and artistic flourishes.

 No Comments